 Every year, hundreds of thousands of American families become homeless, including more than 2 million children.
-In 2016, there were 1,475 families, including 2,944 children, were homeless in Columbus/Franklin County (Community Shelter Board 2016 Snapshot Report).
+In 2017, 1,181 families, including 2,652 children, were homeless in Columbus/Franklin County (Community Shelter Board 2017 Snapshot Report).
 Today most households become homeless as a result of a financial crisis, medical issues, or domestic conflict.
 The majority of families who become homeless have already lived in independent permanent housing and they can generally return and remain stably housed with limited assistance.

-HFF’s Family Services works directly with families to help them move from homelessness to stable housing and self-sufficiency.
-This is a combined effort of the Case Managers, a Housing Liaison, and Resource Specialists.
+Rapid Re-housing works directly with families to help them move from homelessness to stable housing and assist in their efforts to overcome their challenges and become self-sufficient.

 THE AVERAGE COST TO HOUSE A FAMILY FOR THREE MONTHS IS $3,300